Unleavened bread feast

 10. When the Israelites were in a hurry to leave Egypt, they carried their bread on their shoulders.
 Exodus 12:34

-11. Eating of Leaven is only forbidden for the feast of Passover but also unleavened bread was for food dedicated to the Lord through fire.
+11. Eating of Leaven is only forbidden 7 days on the feast of Passover.

 usyret brød, matzah